-After giving further effect to the sale and issuance of 10,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$17.50 per share, the midpoint of the price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$283.4 million, or \$7.71 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.07 to existing stockholders and immediate dilution of \$9.79 in pro forma as adjusted net tangible book value per share to new investors participating in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
-The pro forma as adjusted information below is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+After giving further effect to the sale and issuance of 10,000,000 shares of our common stock in this offering at the initial public offering price of \$19.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$297.4 million, or \$8.09 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.45 to existing stockholders and immediate dilution of \$10.91 in pro forma as adjusted net tangible book value per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share to new investors after this offering from the initial public offering price per share paid by new investors.